JordanMartinez/purescript-jordans-reference/02-Build-Tools/03-CLI-Programs--All-Options-Explained.md

-# CLI Options
+# CLI Programs: All Options Explained

-It's easier to read through the CLI's documentation by reading them in a mind-map format rather than a man-page-like doc.
-The following libraries have been documented:
+It's easier to understand how to use various programs (`purs`, `pulp`, `bower`, `psc-package`) by reading through their docs a mind-map format rather than in a man-page-like format.

+The following libraries have been documented in this manner:
 - purs: `0.12.0`
 - pulp: `12.3.0`
 - psc-package: `0.3.2`